vic-ma/howtodismantle.github.io/_posts/2024-02-21-Mastering-dynamic-file-loading-How-to-load-CSV-files-without-knowing-their-name.md

 The following screenshot shows the result of the process explained earlier.
 The first table in the top-left corner shows the list of log files sorted by date, in descending order.
 Below that table are the contents of the two log files we selected (the current and previous log files).

-On the right side is the final result set, which contains entries from both hours---one starting from 17:00 (the current) and starting from 16:00 (the previous).
+On the right side is the final result set, which contains entries from both hours---one starting from 17:00 (the current log file) and one starting from 16:00 (the previous log file).

 ![image](/assets/2024-02-21/110.png)